eediallo/countries-react/README.md

 # World Countries

+## Description

-This is a React-based project that displays information about countries.
+This project is a React-based application that displays information about countries.
 It allows users to filter and search for countries based on various criteria, such as region and name.
+The application fetches country data from the [REST Countries API](https://restcountries.com/v3.1/all), which provides detailed information about countries, including their names, regions, flags, and more.

 ## Features